 If you take the time to run a campaign, to write a piece of content that’s true to what you offer customers and you’ve done good up-front audience alignment work, they’ll reward you with attention, connection, and ultimately some dollars.
 Do that enough, and you’ll actually be able to sway the almighty Google, by virtue of it’s own machine learning around deep reading and engagement.

 So, next time you read a best practices guide, think twice about taking it at face value.
 First, is it relevant to your business and audience?
 Second, how can you adapt the recommendations to stand out from instead of keep up with the industry standard?

 I hope this not-best-practices post gives you some helpful food for thought.

 And if you’d like to explore this idea further, our CEO Ian Lurie wrote a great post on the perils of marketing survivorship bias.

 Client Partner Team Lead

-Kirsten is a Client Partner with nine years of experience spanning integrated marketing, nonprofit fundraising and international community development fields.
+Kirsten leads the Client Partner team at Portent with nine years of experience spanning integrated marketing, nonprofit fundraising and international community development fields.
 She is a marketing nerd who is always learning and looking for ways to empower people with excellent communication strategies.
 When Kirsten isn't connecting with clients and collaborating with coworkers, you might find her cooking, writing or outside somewhere soaking up the beauty of the Pacific Northwest.
 Read More